 All drivers who are transporting students to sports events must follow all school volunteer driver regulations.
 All students who require a ride to any school-sponsored sport activity must have written authorization from their parents/guardians allowing them to ride with drivers the parents/guardians have authorized.
-No student may ride in a car to or from a school-sponsored game with an adult who has not been pre-authorized by his/her parents/guardians.
+No student may ride in a car to or from a school-sponsored game with an adult who has not been pre-authorized by his/her parents/guardians or cleared by the school.
 Students should not drive themselves or other students to any school activity.